samytichadou/FontSelector_blender_addon/README.md

 It allows you to dynamically visualize available fonts applied to a text object without the painful process of importing a font through filebrowser.

+WARNING :
+The "master" branch of font selector is the experimental one, to get stable version of it, please download latest release from this page : https://github.com/samytichadou/FontSelector_blender_addon/releases

 Here are Font Selector's features :